NinjaBearStudioTech/Documentation/Writerside/topics/combat/integration/cbt_integration_input.md

 This entire setup, along with all payload requirements, is implemented by default on Ninja Input, so no additional input handling code is required.

+## Disable Input

+Some Gameplay Abilities will automatically add tags to their avatar that are recognized by **Ninja Input**.

+The **Opportunity Attack Ability** adds tags to its owner that, by default, disables inputs for **movement** and **camera**.
+This is done since the Opportunity Attack is expected to take control over both the character's movement and camera.

+The **Target Lock Ability** adds tags to its owner that, by default, disables inputs for the **camera**.
+This is done since the Target Lock is expected to always focus on the current target, so the camera must be still.

 ## Input Buffer

 Ninja Input also provides an **[Animation-Based Input Buffer](ipt_input_buffer.md)**, a common requirement for certain